October 3-6, 2025

 End User Perspectives on Consultant Value

-The Reality of Legal Liabiility
+The Reality of AI Legal Liability

 Specifications & Projects